nkhan25/fibonacci/README.md

-# fibonnacci
+# fibonacci
-Prints x entries in the Fibonnacci sequence, both recursively and iteratively, then prints how long each sequence took
+Prints x entries in the Fibonacci sequence, both recursively and iteratively, then prints how long each sequence took